Karadima case: Later developments

 When Francis met with 34 Chilean bishops in May 2018, he asked the bishops to review the state of the Church and the root causes of the crisis.
 The Karadima case and that of the bishops associated with him were seen as part of a broader corrupt and self-serving culture.
 Francis described the need to deepen their review to "the sexual abuse of minors, of the abuses of power, and of the abuses of conscience".
 He identified the bishops with "the psychology of the elite" that "ends by generating dynamics of division, separation, closed circles that result in a narcissistic and authoritarian spirituality" and warned that "Messianism, elitism and clericalism are all symptoms of this perversion in a way of being church."
 At the conclusion, all the active bishops and auxiliaries submitted their resignations in writing.
 Barros's and Valenzuela's were among the resignations which Pope Francis accepted.

-By July 2018, Artega and Maroevic, whose resignations were not yet accepted, were not listed on Bishop-Accountability.org as being accused of any cover-up.
+By July 2018, Arteaga and Maroevic, whose resignations were not yet accepted, were not listed on Bishop-Accountability.org as being accused of any cover-up.
 However, Errázuriz still was listed.

 In 2018, a 2009 email which Errázuriz wrote to then-Apostolic Nuncio to Chile, Archbishop Giuseppe Pinto, and which was made public during the lawsuit, revealed Errázuriz's role in covering up growing allegations of sexual abuse against Karadima.
 "The presentation of the allegations to the promotor of justice normally calms the aggression of the accusers," Errázuriz wrote.
 "With respect to F. Karadima I didn’t ask the promotor to interrogate him; I only asked Monsignor Andrés Arteaga for his opinion.
 He considered everything absolutely implausible.
 Since this was about facts that had prescribed [past the statute of limitations], I closed the investigation.
 That’s how I chose to protect them, conscious that the way I acted, if the accusers at some point brought the case to the media, it would turn against me."